webcrumbs/javascript-crumbs/chapters/objects/Readme.md

 >window.name   // "Leonardo"
 >```
 >
-> using new operator insead
+> using new operator instead
 >
 >```js
 >var h2 = new Hero('Michelangelo');